HaikuTeam/animator/QA.md

-I can right click the library and open a design asset in Sketch I can right click the library design asset in Finder Changes of imported asset in Sketch reflect in library Changes of instantiated asset in Sketch reflect on stage When I change a basic primitive in Sketch, that reflects on stage no problem
+I can right click the library and open a design asset in Sketch I can right click the library design asset in Finder When I make slices manually, they appear in the library When I make artboards manually, they appear in the library Changes of imported asset in Sketch reflect in library Changes of instantiated asset in Sketch reflect on stage When I change a basic primitive in Sketch, that reflects on stage no problem